v8techit/Windows-Virtual-Desktop/Lab04 Create and Assign Remote Applications.md

 13. Click **Add Azure AD users or user Groups** and add yourself to this Application Group.
 14. Click **Next: Applications**
+15. On the **Applications** tab click **Add applications**

+We have the option to add applications from the Windows Startmenu, or we can provide our own filepath where the application is located.